exchange-core/exchange-core/README.md

 Benchmark configuration:
 - Single symbol order book.
-- 3,000,000 inbound messages are distributed as follows: 9% limit + 3% market new orders, 6% cancel operations, 82% move operations.
-About 6% commands are causing trades.
+- 3,000,000 inbound messages are distributed as follows: 9% GTC orders, 3% IOC orders, 6% cancel commands, 82% move commands.
+About 6% of all messages are triggering one or more trades.
 - 1,000 active user accounts.
 - In average ~1,000 limit orders are active, placed in ~750 different price slots.
 - Latency results are only for risk processing and orders matching.
 Other stuff like network interface latency, IPC, journalling is not included.